Tornadoes of 2013: Events

-United States yearly total
+United States

-European yearly total
+Europe

 Unlike the United States and Canada, the majority of Europe uses the TORRO scale and the Fujita scale to classify tornadoes.
 The European Severe Storms Laboratory maintains a database of all severe weather events across the continent.
 The vast majority of tornadoes go unrated due to a lack of surveys; however, some nations, such as France, provide detailed reports on these events.
 Of the 57 reported tornadoes during 2013, only 18 have been rated thus far.
 Totals are derived from this database and considered preliminary.

 January

-There were 87 tornadoes reported in the U.S. in January, of which 76 were confirmed.